renancyoshida/renancyoshida.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am PhD Candidate in Economics at Stanford University.
+I am a PhD Candidate in Economics at Stanford University.
 I will be on the job market for the 2024-2025 academic year.
+My main interests are Causal Inference and Machine Learning.